OUXT-Polaris/polaris/README.md

 # POLARIS
-"Policy and Object map description Language for Automated Robot Intelligence with Semantic Behavior"
+"Policy and Object description Language for Automated Robot Intelligence with Semantic Behavior"

 ![ROS2-Eloquent](https://github.com/OUXT-Polaris/polaris/workflows/ROS2-Eloquent/badge.svg)

 ## What it is
-DSL for behavior planning and object map description in robotics.
+DSL for behavior planning and object description in robotics.

 ## Purpose
 Create waypoint from described map and policy